 The Sensor Assembly consists of two connected chambers.
 The operation of the sensor is satisfactory as long as the level of electrolyte is above the minimum indicator line on the reservoir label.

-One bottle of electrolyte, contains 100cc and the entire contents of the bottle should be added at the time of startup.
+One bottle of electrolyte contains 100 cc.
 This quantity is sufficient for satisfactory operation.
-It is not necessary to add additional electrolyte.
+It is not necessary to add Replenishment Solution.